ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/overview.md

 ### BUILD

-Securely build a Docker Image for the [Secure Electrum Bitcoin Wallet Application](https://github.com/IBM/secure-bitcoin-wallet){target=_blank}. ([see `Create your HPVS Secure Build Server`](create-server.md){target=_blank} and [`Securely Build your Application`](build.md){target=_blank}).
+Securely build a Docker Image. see [`Create your HPVS Secure Build Server`](create-server.md){target=_blank}, or [`Create your HPVS Secure Build Server by using the YAML configuration file and `hpvs deploy` command`](create-server-hpvsdeploy.md){target=_blank}, and [`Securely Build your Application`](build.md){target=_blank}).
 This uses the Secure Build Process detailed below[^1]:

 ![Secure Build Overview](Overview_Images/Secure_Build_Overview.png)

-!!! tip "Securely Seeding Docker Content Trust"
-    This Secure Build Process leverages a **Hyper Protect Virtual Server**, called the Secure Build Server, to establish trust and security in the [Docker Content Trust](https://docs.docker.com/engine/security/trust/content_trust/){target=_blank} process.
+The Secure Build Process leverages a **Hyper Protect Virtual Server**, called the Secure Build Server, to establish trust and security in the [Docker Content Trust](https://docs.docker.com/engine/security/trust/content_trust/){target=_blank} process.
 This ensure images verified using the [Notary service architecture](https://docs.docker.com/notary/service_architecture/){target=_blank} were safely built and signed.
 This is done by generating the repository and root keys used to establish trust with the [Notary Service](https://docs.docker.com/notary/service_architecture/){target=_blank} inside of the Secure Build server to guarantee that the initial keys used for a repository are trusted on first use (solving the [TOFU](https://en.wikipedia.org/wiki/Trust_on_first_use){target=_blank} problem).

 However, those aren't the  only keys used throughout the lab.
 The table below illustrates all of the different keys used throughout the secure build process, what they do, how they are created, and who is ultimately responsible for them.

 ???+ example "List of the keys employed during the Secure Build Lab in order of creation. [^2]"
     | Key Name                    | Key Type | Key Function                                                                                                                             | Private Key Location                        | How Created                                 | Owner                        |